Debt and your DCJ Housing property

 If you want to change or end your tenancy due to domestic and family violence, please talk to your CSO as soon as possible.

 Tenants NSW's domestic violence factsheet offers further information on tenancy rights in a domestic and family violence situation.

 What to do when you disagree with the debt

-If you disagree with the debt amount or believe the debt is incorrect you can go to your local FACS Housing office and ask for a formal review of the decision.
+If you disagree with the debt amount or believe the debt is incorrect you can go to your local DCJ Housing office and ask for a formal review of the decision.
 Generally you have 3 months to request an appeal from the date of the original decision.
-For more details on appeal timeframes see the Client Service Delivery and Appeals Policy.
+For more details on appeal timeframes see the Client Service Delivery and Appeals policy.